Shiva Baby

-Adapted from Seligman's own 2018 short of the same name, Shiva Baby premiered online at the 2020 South by Southwest film festival, while its first public screenings were at the 2020 Toronto International Film Festival (TIFF), due to the COVID-19 pandemic.
-It was released in theaters and streaming on April 2, 2021.
+Adapted from Seligman's own 2018 short film of the same name, Shiva Baby premiered online at the 2020 South by Southwest film festival, while its first public screenings were at the 2020 Toronto International Film Festival, due to the COVID-19 pandemic.
+It was released in theaters and on video on demand in the United States on April 2, 2021, by Utopia.
 The events of the film take place almost entirely in real time and at one location as Danielle explores her romantic and career prospects under the intense watch of her family, friends, and judgmental neighbors.

-Shiva Baby received positive reviews from critics.
-It was praised for Seligman's direction and screenplay, cast performances, musical score, representation of bisexual and Jewish people, and for effectively conveying anxiety-inducing claustrophobia.
-The film would later win several awards.
+Shiva Baby received positive reviews from critics, who praised Seligman's screenplay and direction, cast performances, musical score, representation of bisexuality and Jewish culture, and for effectively conveying anxiety-inducing claustrophobia.
+The film would go on to win several awards.

 Plot

 College senior Danielle and her sugar daddy Max have sex before she hurries to a shiva observance with her parents, Joel and Debbie.
-Before the shiva, at her aunt Sheila's house, Danielle is schooled by her mother on how to respond to questions about her disorganized life.
-Within the house, members of the local extended Jewish community compare her to her ex-girlfriend Maya, who is adored by the neighbors and heading to law school.
+Before the shiva, at her aunt Sheila's house, Danielle is schooled by her mother on how to respond to questions about her disorganized life and reveals that Dani's ex-girlfriend Maya will be there.
+Within the house, members of the local extended Jewish community compare her to Maya, who is adored by the neighbors and heading to law school.
+She has trouble eating the food there and goes from piling it on her plate to scraping it off.

 Max, who is a former colleague of Joel's, arrives, and Debbie insists on introducing him to Danielle in the hopes that one of Max's relatives will hire her.
-They have an awkward exchange and Debbie reveals to Danielle that Max is married, shocking her.

-Overwhelmed by prying neighbors, Danielle is further affected by the arrival of Max's seemingly perfect but non-Jewish wife, Kim, and their baby, Rose.
-After accidentally ripping her tights and hurting her leg, Danielle retreats to the bathroom where she takes a topless photo and sends it to Max.
-She is interrupted and accidentally leaves her phone in the bathroom.
-Unable to look away from Max and his family, she offers to clean vomit from an adjacent room in order to escape.
-Maya comes to help, catching Danielle repeatedly looking at Max.
-She mistakes the gaze as one directed at Kim and attempts to gauge Danielle's interest, while Danielle tries to dismiss Kim's attractiveness and success.
+After the conversation, Debbie warns Dani that he's off limits because Max is married to a non-Jewish woman named Kim.
+Because of their baby-sitter's last minute cancellation, Kim arrives late to the party with their baby Rose.